weiju/amigados-utils/README.md

 environment.
 The tools are written in Python.

-  * ami-png2image
+  * adu-bumprev - replacement for BumpRev
+  * adu-dalf - replacement for Dalf
+  * adu-fdtool - replacement for fd2pragma (just started)
+  * adu-png2image - image converter

 ## Installation

-pip install amigautils
+pip install amigadev-utils